monero-classic-lab/monero-classic-v3/README.md

 * Wait ~4 hours

-* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone Monero-classic and checkout most recent release version" step.
+* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone Monero-Classic and checkout most recent release version" step.

 #### On Windows: